I did not almost die on Thursday, December 13, 2012.

 It's the whole point of most entertainment.
 Finding things that don't are what's important.
 They're the things that you'll think about when you're watching yourself get wheeled past a security mirror in your blue surgical cap.

 I appreciate all of you and thank you for allowing me to tell you my story here.
-Although my heart problems were caused by genes, that doesn't mean I'm going to neglect this new lease on life.
+Although my heart problems were caused by genetics, that doesn't mean I'm going to neglect this new lease on life.
 I'm ready to tackle my world in a whole new way and be thankful for all I have.
 You never know what you almost lost until it's almost gone.

 Be Well.
 Thanks to so many great people, now I will be too.